ergoplatform/ergo-scala-compiler/README.md

 Compilation results in producing `ErgoContract` that provides:

-- `ErgoTree` instance, Ergo's IR, which is used to define logical propositions protecting boxes (generalization of coins) in the Ergo blockchain.
+- `ErgoTree` instance, Ergo's IR, which is used to define logical propositions protecting boxes (a generalization of coins) in the Ergo blockchain.
 Serialized ErgoTree expressions are written into UTXO boxes and then evaluated by the transaction verifier;
 - Scala anonymous function that when called with a `Context` parameter evaluates(reduces) the contract code to a sigma property.
-It allow to "call" the contract code without loading up the interpreter.
+It allows us to "call" the contract code without loading up the interpreter.

 ## Example

 ### Contract code in  `contract` call
 Ergo contract code can be compiled with `ErgoScalaCompiler.contract` call:
 ```scala
   import org.ergoplatform.compiler.ErgoScalaCompiler